sergiofgonzalez/java-oo-patterns-and-principles/06-command/005-remote-ctrl-api-v4/README.md

 ## Application Requirements

 ### New Requirement
 Reduce the number of classes using Lambdas.
-There is no need for *undo* functionality;
+There is no need for *undo* functionality.

 ## Proposed Design
-We remove all the *concrete command* classes and use inline lambdas instead.
-The `undo` method from the `Command` interface has been removed as the lambdas required *functional interfaces* (that is, interfaces that define a single method).
+Instead of defining the lambdas inline, holder classes are defined to group the commands.

 ## Design Review
-The usage of lambdas reduce the number of classes required to implement the Command classes.
-However, all the lambdas are defined inline, it would be better if those were defined in separate classes.
+The holder classes lead to a more organized implementation.

 ## Principles and Patterns